awslabs/aws-embedded-metrics-java/README.md

 - MetricsLogger **putMetric**(String key, double value, Unit unit)
 - MetricsLogger **putMetric**(String key, double value)

 Adds a new metric to the current logger context.
 Multiple metrics using the same key will be appended to an array of values.
-Multiple metrics cannot have same key but different storage resolution.
+Multiple metrics cannot have same key and different storage resolution.
 The Embedded Metric Format supports a maximum of 100 values per key.

 Requirements: